FREQUENTLY ASKED QUESTIONS

 A: Yes, you can find a court map at the bottom of our Training and Games page.

 Q: My game is due to start soon and my umpire hasn't arrived: what do I do?

 A: Firstly, check the court number behind the goal post.
-Then, if you are in a Juniors, 17U, or 19U grade, send someone (eg. a parent, a sibling, or a bench player) to the FNA office and have them call our Umpiring Coordinator.
+Then, if your team is in a division between Set (7s & 8s) and 19U, send someone (eg. a parent, a sibling, or a bench player) to the FNA office and have them call our Umpiring Coordinator.
 If you are a seniors player, let FNA know which club's umpire hasn't arrived.
 The umpire that has arrived should be able to let you know the club that they represent.

 Q: What do I do if I run out of scorecards?

 A: At the start of the season, each team is given enough scorecards to last them the season.
 If for any reason you run out, blank scorecards can be purchased from the FNA office for a small donation.

 Q: What do I do if my match ball dies/timer runs out of battery/bib gets lost?

 A: If you are aware of an equipment problem prior to game day, then email our Property Coordinators for assistance.
 If the problem arises on game day, seek out a Committee Member to help you; there are invariably many of us around the courts on the day.